two girls making snow angels

 Spending more time at home can lead to higher energy use for heating, lighting and appliances.
 We get it, who doesn’t love a good movie marathon when it’s cold?

-Older or less efficient gas heating systems, as well as poor insulation or drafts around windows and doors, can lead to higher energy usage.
+Older or less efficient natural gas heating systems, as well as poor insulation or drafts around windows and doors, can lead to higher energy usage.

-During the winter, you might find yourself cooking and baking more often, which can increase your gas usage.
+During the winter, you might find yourself cooking and baking more often, which can increase your natural gas usage.
 Just be mindful of the oven door – every peek lets out precious heat!

 Using a gas fireplace to keep warm can also contribute to higher gas usage during the colder months.
-A gas fireplace is perfect for those cozy winter nights – just don’t forget to turn it off before you drift off!
+A natural gas fireplace is perfect for those cozy winter nights – just don’t forget to turn it off before you drift off!

-Manage your energy usage and bill
+Manage your energy use and bill

-Tips to reduce usage
+Tips to reduce energy use

-A few adjustments in your routine can make a big difference.
+A few simple tweaks can make a big difference in your usage

 Making small changes to your thermostat can help you save a lot!
 Keeping the temperature at 65° during the day can reduce heating use by up to 15%.